gitlabhq/gitlab-runner/docs/install/kubernetes.md

 concurrent: 10
 ```

-### Running Docker-in-Docker containers with GitLab Runners
+### Running Docker-in-Docker containers with GitLab Runner

-See [Running Privileged Containers for the Runners](#running-privileged-containers-for-the-runners) for how to enable it,
+See [running privileged containers for the runners](#running-privileged-containers-for-the-runners) for how to enable it,
 and the [GitLab Runner documentation](../executors/kubernetes.md#using-docker-in-your-builds) on running dind.

-### Running privileged containers for the Runners
+### Running privileged containers for the runners

 You can tell the GitLab Runner to run using privileged containers.
 You may need
 this enabled if you need to use the Docker executable within your GitLab CI/CD jobs.